Apple’s Workforce Strategy: Insights Behind Its Success

 Apple has maintained a highly efficient workforce size in relation to company turnover.
 With ~0.4 FTEs per million dollars of revenue at the end of 2022, this is favorable compared with peers, with only Google having a similarly lean workforce.
 IBM, on the other hand, has had slow revenues over this decade without significantly slimming the workforce.

 apple competitorsA lean organizational structure can enable agile decision-making, adaptability to market changes, and profitability through cost control.
-As companies undergo growth or other major shifts, organizational structure and resource allocation must be aligned with the organization's goals to manage human capital as effectively as possible.
+As companies undergo growth or other major shifts, organizational structure and resource allocation must be aligned with the organization's goals to manage human and financial capital as effectively as possible.

 apple's global workforce